Skip to main content

 Digital camera brands in South Korea have promoted their zoom lenses and telescopes as fitable with Homma.
 Hommas and their fanbases have become the economic host of the entertainment industry, including the supporters of K-pop artists and their popularity at the same time.

 The fandom of K-pop artists is so unique that it shows a little difference from other countries.
-Homma was born out of some special culture and situation in South Korea.
-IT national infrastructure of South Korea is based on digital networks such as social media and the culture in which people think important, the solidarity of the social community has converged, and the fans have become the characters of prosumers.
+Homma was born out of a distinctive culture and situation in South Korea.
+The national infrastructure of South Korea is based on digital networks such as social media and the culture in which people think essential.
+The solidarity of the social community has converged, and the fans have become the characters of prosumers.
 They are all information distributors and content providers.
 And also consumers.
-They can affect the management companies with the power of communities to protect the loving K-pop artists too.
-This point is a bit strange, and so unique compared to other countries.
+They can affect management companies by influencing the power of communities to protect the loving K-pop artists.
+This point is strange and unique compared to other countries.

 * References and quotations: